cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

+Only available for the Waiting Room Advanced subscription.

-This is a templated html file that will be rendered at the edge.
+This is a template html file that will be rendered at the edge.
+If no custom_page_html is provided, the default waiting room will be used.
+The template is based on mustache ( https://mustache.github.io/ ).
+There are several variables that are evaluated by the Cloudflare edge:

+1. {{`waitTimeKnown`}} Acts like a boolean value that indicates the behavior to take when wait time is not available, for instance when queue_all is **true**.
+2. {{`waitTimeFormatted`}} Estimated wait time for the user.
+For example, five minutes.
+Alternatively, you can use:
+3. {{`waitTime`}} Number of minutes of estimated wait for a user.
+4. {{`waitTimeHours`}} Number of hours of estimated wait for a user (`Math.floor(waitTime/60)`).
+5. {{`waitTimeHourMinutes`}} Number of minutes above the `waitTimeHours` value (`waitTime%60`).
+6. {{`queueIsFull`}} Changes to **true** when no more people can be added to the queue.

+To view the full list of variables, look at the `cfWaitingRoom` object described under the `json_response_enabled` property in other Waiting Room API calls.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#custom_page_html WaitingRoom#custom_page_html}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#custom_page_html WaitingRoom#custom_page_html}

 ---